aligungr/UERANSIM/native/uesimtun/README.md

 ---
 ## 4. Configure Routing

-**NOTE:** This configuration is persistent unlike the others.
-(That is, you only need to execute once.)

 Now we need to create a routing table called `uesimtable` if not exist.
 Use `nano` or `echo` to create the table.

 Run: